"Before one can become supernormal, one has to become normal."

 If students notice that one of the participants seems to be 'acting strangely', or is unusually down or depressed, it is important to report it immediately to an instructor.

 Of course participants are always free to discontinue their participation in the course.
 An absolute rule of the Clairvision School is to never chase participants or put pressure on them to stay.
+The rule of not missing a session absolutely does not apply if you need to leave the course altogether.

 For those who are mentally and physically healthy and solid, and involved in a path of self-transformation, there is no reason not to enroll in an IST course to learn the techniques, both as client and connector.